cocreators-ee/aperture-control-recipes/README.md

-# Recipes for Aperture Control.
+# Recipes for Aperture Control

 This repository is a collection of scripts you might want in your setup of [Aperture Control](https://github.com/Lieturd/aperture-control).